The Style Invitational: History

 The Style Invitational kicked off in March 1993 by asking readers to come up with a less offensive name for the Washington Redskins.
 The winner, published two weeks later, was Douglas R. Miller, with the entry "The Baltimore Redskins.
 No, don't move the team, just let Baltimore deal with it."
 He won a Timex watch like the one President Bill Clinton wore at the time, and apparently never entered again, as he wanted to retire undefeated.

 The second week's contest was to replace the state of Maryland's slogan "Manly deeds, Womanly words" and yielded up such responses as "Maryland - Home to its residents" and winner "Maryland - Wait!
 We can explain!" by Oslo.
 He won an as yet unpurchased large kitschy crab sculpture/decoration, but traded it for a Timex watch like the one President Bill Clinton wore at the time.
 Another early contest asked entrants to help choose a better nickname for Washington, D.C., to replace "A Capital City".
 Exemplifying the S.I.'s irreverence, the winning entry was "A Work-Free Drug Place."

-Each column was titled with its week number, beginning with Arabic numerals.
+Each column is titled with its week number, beginning with Arabic numerals.
 In 2000 the numbering restarted at I using Roman numerals.
 In March 2003, for the 10th anniversary, the column continued numbering at 496, once again using Arabic numerals.

 The contest had a several-month hiatus beginning in August 1999, and restarted in January 2000.
-It usually received entries from hundreds of persons each week and, because up to 25 entries are allowed for each individual, has received upwards of 20,000 entries in a single week.
+It usually receives entries from hundreds of persons each week and, because up to 25 entries are allowed for each individual, has received upwards of 20,000 entries in a single week.